onlabsorg/stilo/package-template/README.md

 This is a npm package containing the configuration of the olojs document package rooted in its parent directory.

-The main export of the package consists of two objects:
+The main export of the package consists of three objects:

 * `routes` contains the routes that will be passed to `olojs.Router` to create the document package store.
 The root path `/` maps to a file-store rooted in the directory that contains `.olojs`.
-* `servers` is an object containing a set of store servers.
-Each server is a function that takes an olojs store as parameter and returns an NodeJS `http.Server` object.
-The default server constructor is `olojs.HTTPServer.createServer`.
+* `protocols` contains the protocol schemes that will be passed to `olojs.Router` to create the document package store.
+The protocols `http` and `https` are defined by default.
+* `middlewares` is an object mapping paths to express middleware constructors.
+  The `olojs start` create a HTTP serve and mount all the middleware to their paths.
+Each middleware will be created by passign the package store as argument.

 The `/config/` folder contains further configuration data: